dylan-thinnes/math-parser/README.md

 issue if you would like any new operator specified, or feel free to write it yourself and submit a pull request!

+# Limits
+Attempting to take exponents of numbers that are too large will result in a TooLarge error being thrown.
+This is because MathExpr was originally designed to be part of a front-facing API.

+Removing these limits are trivial - please tell me if you would like them removed.

 # Algorithmic Underpinnings
 Refer to https://www.engr.mun.ca/~theo/Misc/exp_parsing.htm for the explanation I referenced.